Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Experiment

 \subsubsection{Procedure}

 We use the same steps as described in the training data collection protocol, where the actions of the prosthetic hand are driven by the trained model instead of the intact hand.
-Each participant collects 10 trials for each object.
+Each healthy participant collects 10 trials for each object, while 5 trials for the person with limb difference.